Calculates the x and y positions of elements (nodes and edges) in a

 - width

-- A - characterthat indicates how the nodes across the stages are aligned.
-It can be any of- "top",- "bottom",- "center"or- "justify".
+characterthat indicates how the nodes across the stages are aligned.
+It can be any of"top","bottom","center"or"justify".- order

-- A - characterindicating the method to be used for the order of stacking nodes and edges in a plot.
-Should be one of:- ascending(default), sorts nodes and edges from large to small (largest on top);- descendingsorts nodes and edges from small to large (smallest on top);- as_iswill leave the order of nodes and edges as they are in- data.
+characterindicating the method to be used for the order of stacking nodes and edges in a plot.
+Should be one of:ascending(default), sorts nodes and edges from large to small (largest on top);descendingsorts nodes and edges from small to large (smallest on top);ascending+Same asascendingbut it also arranges edges and nodes by its aesthetics;descending+Same asdescendingbut it also arranges edges/nodes by its aesthetics;as_iswill leave the order of nodes and edges as they are indata.You can also provide a custom function to control the stacking order of nodes and edges.
+The function needs to accept one argument (

-- Vertical space between nodes ( - numeric).
-When set to zero (- 0), the Sankey diagram becomes an alluvial plot.
-Use- "auto"to automatically determine a suitable vertical space.
+numeric).
+When set to zero (0), the Sankey diagram becomes an alluvial plot.
+Use"auto"to automatically determine a suitable vertical space.- nudge_x, nudge_y

 - split_nodes

-- A - logicalvalue indicating whether the source and destination nodes should be depicted as separate boxes.
+logicalvalue indicating whether the source and destination nodes should be depicted as separate boxes.- split_tol

 - direction

-- One of - "forward"(default) or- "backward".
-When set to- "backward"the direction of the edges will be inverted.
+"forward"(default) or"backward".
+When set to"backward"the direction of the edges will be inverted.
 In most cases this parameter won't affect the plot.
-It can be helpful when you want to decorate the end of an edge (instead of the start; see examples).
+It can be helpful when you want to decorate the end of an edge (instead of the start; see examples).- ...

 Value